A Stacked Area Chart is one of the best visualization designs for displaying the trend of key variables in your data.

 Secondly, focus on the largest and smallest slices based on the color.

-Excel has inbuilt charts you can use to extract answers from your data.
+Excel has built-in charts you can use to extract answers from your data.
 However, the tool does not natively support the Stacked Area Chart in Excel.
 In other words, you’ll never find the chart’s template in the freemium tool.

 The most viable option available for you is to supercharge Excel with a particular add-in called ChartExpo.